boynet/cf-logdna-worker/README.md

 ## about compiledPass

 you should precompile your logdna ingestion key and store it in the compilePass parameters, you can simply type in console `btoa(username+':'+password)` where username is your ingestion key and password keep empty, and put the results into the parameter to save some cpu time(probably)

+I left all the console.log command to better help you debug